abpframework/abp/docs/en/Community-Articles/2023-08-12-ABP-Commercial-GDPR-Module-Overview/POST.md

 ```

 * Here, we have subscribed to the `GdprUserDataDeletionRequestedEto` and `GdprUserDataRequestEto` distributed events.
-* When a user made a personal data preperation request, then the `GdprUserDataRequestEto` published by GDPR module and the data preparation process starts.
+* When a user made a personal data preparation request, then the `GdprUserDataRequestEto` is published by th GDPR module and the data preparation process starts.
 Modules/providers provide sensitive personal data by subscribing to this event and publishing a `GdprUserDataPreparedEto` distributed event, with the data and the provider information.
 Thanks to this, you can distinguish the personal data by the collected provider/module.
-* Then, the GDPR module subscribes to the `GdprUserDataPreparedEto` distributed events that published by multiple modules/providers, and merges the response data into a single JSON file and the personal data can be downloaded later by the user, when the data preperation is done.
+* Then, the GDPR module subscribes to the `GdprUserDataPreparedEto` distributed events that are published by multiple modules/providers and merge the response data into a single JSON file, and the personal data can be downloaded later by the user when the data preparation is done.
-* On the other hand, when a user made a request to delete his/her personal data from the application, the `GdprUserDataDeletionRequestedEto` being publish, so we can subscribe to the event and anonymize the personal data in our application.
+* On the other hand, when a user made a request to delete his/her personal data from the application, the `GdprUserDataDeletionRequestedEto` is published, so we can subscribe to the event and anonymize the personal data in our application.
-* Also, the Identity Pro module, delete the user's account permenantly.
+* Also, the Identity Pro module deletes the user's account permanently.

 Now, let's run the application once again and make a personal data download request.
-But before that we can configure the `AbpGdprOptions` as follows to not wait for long and show our personal data result:
+But before that, we can configure the `AbpGdprOptions` as follows to not wait for long and show our personal data result:

 ```csharp
 Configure<AbpGdprOptions>(options =>